Singh-OmDev/Password-Generator/README.md

 # Password-Generator
  # 🔐 Password Generator
+  ## 🌐 Live Demo
 click here to vist hosted link - https://password-generator-277.netlify.app/

 A simple and secure password generator built using **HTML, CSS, and JavaScript**.
 It generates strong random passwords with uppercase, lowercase, numbers, and symbols.